 Hand of Fate

 - Always visit stores that might sell any items you haven't identified yet, you don't need to buy them in order to learn what they do.
-Stores can also change their inventory if you re-visit them.
+Stores may also change their stock when revisited.

-- Always keep as much food with you as possible, you never know when a Pain card will destroy a bunch of it and leave you to starve.
-A lot of beneficial events also require you to give food, sometimes quite a bit of it especially later on.
+- Always keep as much Food with you as possible, you never know when a 'Pain' card will destroy a bunch of it and leave you to starve.
+Many beneficial events also require giving up Food, sometimes in large amounts.

-- In combat it's usually better to keep combos short as you'll lose the whole combo if you keep swinging at an enemy that just died, and most bosses will go for a counterattack after they take a set number of hits in a row.
-That can also be exploited to your advantage since it makes it easier to predict their actions.
+- It's generally better to keep combos short in combat as you'll lose the whole chain if you keep swinging at an enemy that just died, plus most bosses will counterattack after taking a set number of hits in a row.
+Of course his behavior can also be exploited to your advantage as it makes them more predictable.

 - Powerful rings are a good way to fill your equipment slots as you can wear an unlimited number of them.
 One rare curse punishes you for wearing many at once and it might also lead to small bandit ambushes when visiting stores, but these aren't significant downsides.